ON THIS PAGE:

 Insurance

-exclusions if your cat is young and healthy.
-Choose your insurer
+because you will have few or no exclusions if your cat is young and

-carefully: you want one which provides cover for life, rather than one which
+healthy.
+Choose your insurer carefully: you want one which provides

-pays up the first year a problem arises but then excludes that problem
+cover for life, rather than one which pays up the first year a problem

-thereafter, or one who pulls or reduces the cover massively once the cat
+arises but then excludes that problem thereafter, or one that pulls or reduces the cover massively once the cat

 reaches a certain age (which may be as young as eight).